zenjen-devs/zenjen-devs.github.io/nyc_crash_project.md

 ## Classification Summary & Model Performance

-Analysis of the model performance revealed that the *contributing factors* and *vehicle types* invovled of significant importance with regard to predicting severity classification, respectively.
+Model performance analysis revealed that the *contributing factors* and *vehicle types* involved have significant importance with regard to predicting severity classification, respectively.
 This is consistent with previous studies concluding that point of impact and/or vehicle size are highly relevant factors in crash severities.
-Additionally, model performance results indicated that off-streets and hour of day in which an accident occurred also have relatively higher importance in predicting severity.
+Additionally, results indicated that off-street and hour of day in which an accident occurred also have relatively higher importance in predicting severity.

 For model selection, I employed *VotingClassifier* to assess various classification algorithms.
 The below visualizations depict the performance results macro averages.
 The Random Forest Classifier returned the best model performance metrics.